 As you might presently yourself fully be aware of, one of the specialist areas that this website focuses on is on the life, times, careers and skillsets of players on the fringes of the NBA.
-(The other specialisms are; the NBA salaries and all the technical aspects that go along with them, player's criminal histories, references to English things that you don't really understand, occasional misogyny, overly complicated wordplay, and stealing jokes from Family Guy.
+(The other specialisms are; the NBA salaries and all the technical aspects that go along with them, references to English things that you don’t really understand, overly complicated wordplay, and stealing jokes from Family Guy.
 So, something for everyone there.)
 The spectrum of the site runs broader than that, and tries to encapsulate everything NBA related, but those are the areas of particular focus.
-I try to bring you things that you can't get elsewhere in the online NBA world, and ne'er moreso is this true than in the scrub tracking.
+I try to bring you things that you can’t get elsewhere in the online NBA world, and ne’er more so is this true than in the scrub tracking.

-It's something that I love to do in life.
-Some men go to sleep at night holding their dicks; I go to bed at night holding import player's rebounding statistics from the last Chinese Basketball Association season.
-(Not really; I hold my dick too.
+It’s something that I love to do in life.
+Some men go to sleep at night holding their loved ones; I go to bed at night holding import player’s rebounding statistics from the last Chinese Basketball Association season.
+(Not really.
 But you get the idea.)
-Following scrubs is pretty much all I do, so much so that I had to visit Google to remind me of what the word "sex" means.
+Following the fringe is pretty much all I do, so much so that I had to visit Google to remind me of what the word “loved one” means.
 Oh and believe me, the internet carries that information.

-Maybe it's because of my nation's jingoistic identity as a perennial lover of the underdog, but since day one of my NBA fandom, something has always drawn me to the crap players more than the good ones.
-My "favourite NBA players of all time" list includes Rick Brunson, Fred Hoiberg, Chris Jefferies and Marcus Fizer, for God's sake.
-I even have Fizer's name on a jersey somewhere.
+Maybe it’s because of my nation’s jingoistic identity as a perennial lover of the underdog, but since day one of my NBA fandom, something has always drawn me to the players nearer the end of the bench more than the good ones.
+My “favourite NBA players of all time” list includes Rick Brunson, Fred Hoiberg, Chris Jefferies and Marcus Fizer, for God’s sake.
+I even have Fizer’s name on a jersey somewhere.
 Perhaps I should sell it back to him.

 One of the most grating aspects of this devotion, though, is the fanboys.
 Every player, no matter how insignificant they are to the NBA landscape, has their fanboys.